Table of Contents Show

 Tips: If you are visiting museums, you are probably a fan of arts and culture, so another place you must visit is the Alberta Arts District located in Northeast Portland.

-Tom McCall Waterfront Park is situated on the Willamette River and was created during removals of Harbor Drive from the town.
+Tom McCall Waterfront Park is situated on the Willamette River and was created during removal of Harbor Drive from the town.
 The Willamette River is well popular among active people, with many regular jog, walk, and skateboard visitors.

 This park is named after the former Governor of Oregon, Tom McCall, who was a major part of the removal of the Harbor Drive.
 McCall Waterfront Park offers incredible views of the city’s skyline and hosts special events of Portland like the Portland Rose Festival.